Frequently Asked Gymnastics Questions

 Currently our front office is not staffed full-time.
 Administration staff members split their time between the office and coaching classes.
 Typically someone is in the office between 9am and 3pm Monday-Friday however there are hours within this time frame all staff members are coaching.
 With this our facility is closed to the public and we are unable to accommodate walk-in clients with inquires.
 We recommend reaching out to us via phone or email to connect with us regarding your questions or to set-up a tour.
 We appreciate your flexibility during this rebuilding time as we continue to hire.

-For Summer 2022 our office hours will be 8am-4pm Monday-Thursday.
+For Summer 2023 our office hours will be 8am-4pm Monday-Thursday and Fridays from 9am-3pm.

 How do I get into the building at The Children's Gym?